Olive ridley sea turtle: Conservation status

 The olive ridley is classified as vulnerable according to the International Union for Conservation of Nature and Natural Resources, and is listed in Appendix I of CITES.
 These listings were largely responsible for halting the large-scale commercial exploitation and trade of olive ridley skins.
 The Convention on Migratory Species and the Inter-American Convention for the Protection and Conservation of Sea Turtles have also provided olive ridleys with protection, leading to increased conservation and management for this marine turtle.
 National listings for this species range from endangered to threatened, yet enforcing these sanctions on a global scale has been unsuccessful for the most part.
 Conservation successes for the olive ridley have relied on well-coordinated national programs in combination with local communities and nongovernment organizations, which focused primarily on public outreach and education.
 Arribada management has also played a critical role in conserving olive ridleys.
 Lastly, enforcing the use of turtle excluder devices in the shrimp-trawling industry has also proved effective in some areas.
 Globally, the olive ridley continues to receive less conservation attention than its close relative, Kemp's ridley (L. kempii).
 Also, many schools arrange trips for students to carry out the conservation project, especially in India.

-Several projects worldwide seek to preserve the olive ridley sea turtle population.
-For example, in Nuevo Vallarta, Mexico, when the turtles come to the beach to lay their eggs, some of them are relocated to a hatchery, where they have a much better chance to survive.
-If the eggs were left on the beach, they would face many threats such as getting washed away with the tide or being poached.
-Once the eggs hatch, the baby turtles are carried to the beach and released.

-In 2023, 38 Olive Ridley Sea Turtles nesting with over 3800 eggs where conserved at Tonka Beach of Honavar, Karnataka.
 Another major project in India involved in preserving the olive ridley sea turtle population was carried out in Chennai, where the Chennai wildlife team collected close to 10,000 eggs along the Marina coast, of which 8,834 hatchlings were successfully released into the sea in a phased manner.

+In March 2023, in Honnavar, India, local fishers sighted 86 sea turtle nests, with over 5,000 eggs in them, along a 3-km stretch of beach between Apsarakonda and Pavinkorava.
+The highest number of nests previously recorded in the area, 34, was in 2008.